InterstellarOasis/map-metro_src.dpkdir/ReadMe.txt

 ----------

-  Thanks to the authors mentionned above, to all trem dev and Timbo, LordSquart, CH4NDL3R, Soubok , Greudin and ydnar for his q3map2.
+  Thanks to the authors mentionned above, to all trem dev and Timbo, LordSquart, CH4NDL3R, Soubok for tips
+Greudin, Tuple, Thorn, tHc team for hosting and ydnar for his q3map2.